CANSpiNproject/gitma_canspin/README.md

 Currently, a **Streamlit** app is being added to the package that allows all the features of the *canspin* module to be used in a GUI.
 Once the virtual environment is activated, the app can be started from every folder in the terminal: `gui-start`.
 Independently of the reference to the Streamlit app, step-by-step instructions for creating your own Jupyter Notebooks and scripts now follow.
 Three classes are currently provided for working with the package: [AnnotationExporter](#annotationexporter), [AnnotationAnalyzer](#annotationanalyzer) and [AnnotationManipulator](#annotationmanipulator).
 All three depend on a Catma project being loaded first.
 This is demonstrated below using the loading of an exporter.

-- To code along, first of all place the folders of the [DH2025 repository](https://github.com/CANSpiNproject/dh2025.git) inside your project folder.
+- To code along, first of all place the content of the [DH2025 repository](https://github.com/CANSpiNproject/dh2025.git) inside your project folder.
 Then create a new Python script or a Jupyter Notebook in the project folder.
 The folder structure should look like this:
     ```
     <project folder>
       <assets>